jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 .. note::

-   This step is required for all PSMs and ECM Si used with the dVRK controllers, wether they are mounted on the Si SUJ or not.
+   This step is required for all PSMs and ECM Si used with the dVRK controllers, whether they are mounted on the Si SUJ or not.

 Introduction
 ************